wanchain/awesome-wanchain/README.md

 > Any contribution to this repo is more then welcome [follow this guide](contribute.md)

->Items marked with  are officially maintained and distributed by the Wanchain Foundation as part of the core set of applications and tools
+>Items marked with ![Wanchain Core][Wanchain Core]  are officially maintained and distributed by the Wanchain Foundation as part of the core set of applications and tools

 ---
 ## Table of Contents